Aliases for F10 Gene

 GeneCards Summary for F10 Gene

 F10 (Coagulation Factor X) is a Protein Coding gene.
-Diseases associated with F10 include factor x deficiency and quebec platelet disorder.
+Diseases associated with F10 include factor x deficiency and hemarthrosis.
 Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include calcium ion binding and serine-type endopeptidase activity.
 An important paralog of this gene is HP.

 UniProtKB/Swiss-Prot for F10 Gene

 Factor Xa is a vitamin K-dependent glycoprotein that converts prothrombin to thrombin in the presence of factor Va, calcium and phospholipid during blood clotting